PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Immutable
   Fixed, constant, not permitted to change after initialisation.

+Implementation
+  Different versions of C++, produced by different organisations.
+Some behaviours are defined by the ISO C++ Standard, others depend on the implementation.

 Infix Operator
   Operator that sits between two variables, denoting an operation using both.
 As opposed to unary, prefix and postfix, operators that act on one variable positioned before or after it.